JakubSteplowski/devRantUWP/README.md

 For **bug reports**, please provide:
 - Version of the app
-- Device type (PC, mobile, holographics)
+- Device type (desktop, mobile, holographics)
 - Version of the OS
 - Clear steps (if known) to reproduce the issue
 - A screenshot (if available)